Taking photos of dogs is no easy feat, but if you take the time to do it properly, you will get rewarding results.

 9. Keep snapping

 When taking photos of pets, you can either wait for the stars to align before taking the photo, or you can keep snapping.
 The latter may be a wiser option, especially if you are a beginner with a fidgety dog.
+I use the burst mode and the Al Servo mode on my Canon 80D to capture quick movement while maintaining focus.

 10. Get down to the ground